Seteco/Somorrostro/mynetdata-menu-item.md

 #### Can this registry handle the global load of netdata installations?

 Yeap!
-The registry can get 50.000 - 100.000 requests **per second per core** (depending on the type of CPU).
+The registry can get 50.000 - 100.000 requests **per second per core** (depending on the type of CPU, the computer's memory bandwidth, etc).
+50.000 is on J1900 (celeron 2Ghz).

-It can do it...
+We believe, it can do it...

 ## Every netdata can be a registry